How do GLP-1 and dual-agonist medications work?

 While these medications work through the same biological mechanisms in everyone, individual responses vary considerably.
 Some people experience dramatic appetite suppression with relatively low doses, while others need higher doses to feel the full effect.
 Some people respond better to GLP-1 medications, while others have better results with dual-agonists.

 These variations are likely due to differences in receptor sensitivity, genetic factors, and individual metabolism.
-This is why your provider may adjust your dose or medication type based on your individual response and goals.
+This is why an independent licensed provider may adjust your dose or medication type based on your individual response and goals.

 Safety and Natural Mechanisms